History

 Black History Month

 October is an important month in our school, where we take time to reflect on Black History and learn the importance of equality.
-We will be participating in the Great Big Live Assembly on 10th October 2023 and each class will read our whole school book on Martin Luther King.
-This will be followed by classroom activities with cross-curricular links.
+We explored key women in history across all the curriculum subjects .

 Humanities Long Term Plan